stevengcooper/school_app/README.md

 To login as a student you can enter the email address of `zola@kihn.biz`

-To login as a student you can enter the email address of 'dorris_willms@schuster.net'
+To login as a parent you can enter the email address of 'dorris_willms@schuster.net'